 - 10.10 The list in Policy T2 is by no means exhaustive or definitive and the Council will continue to work with Essex County Council to resolve any highways issues across the District as a whole.
 Details of highway improvements to improve surface access to London Southend Airport will be included as part of the London Southend Airport and Environs Joint Area Action Plan. - 10.11 Essex County Council as the Highway Authority have also stated in their Local Transport Plan (2006 2011) that Rochford has been recognised as playing a prominent part on the regeneration of the Thames Gateway sub-region through its role as a centre for leisure and recreational facilities within the Thames Gateway.
 It is also noted within the LTP that the potential development of London Southend Airport will play a key strategic role for economy and tourism, and will require a Surface Access Strategy in order to provide a choice of transport alternatives. - 10.12 A Route Management Strategy will be developed and implemented in order to tackle the issues of congestion and poor air quality around many junctions on the strategic networks by Essex County Council in partnership with Southend Borough Council and Thurrock Council.
-Specifically the Rayleigh Weir junction of the A127 is mentioned. - 10.13 The Council will work in partnership with Essex County Council as the highway authority to design and implement a Transportation Strategy Supplementary Planning Document (SPD) for Rochford District.
-The Strategy will assess the transport issues seen in the District and set out how they will be improved and dealt with. - 10.14 The purpose of the Transportation Strategy SPD is to provide further detail and guidance on the transportation issues outlined in the Core Strategy.
-In particular, it will examine the highway issues outlined in Policy T2, and the transport infrastructure requirements of new housing development set out in Appendix H1 of the Core Strategy.
+Specifically the Rayleigh Weir junction of the A127 is mentioned. - 10.13 The Council will work in partnership with Essex County Council as the highway authority to design and implement a Transport Strategy for Rochford District.
+The Strategy will assess the transport issues seen in the District and set out how they will be improved and dealt with.